Led by a registered landscape architect, the Park Visioning Program offers professional park design assistance to community groups free of charge.

 Get started

 Friends of Park groups interested in receiving a design consultation can fill out the form below.
 Park Pride will review your application within a week of submission.
-Applications will open in Summer 2024 for DeKalb County and Winter 2025 for the City of Atlanta.
+Applications are open for the City of Atlanta until November 3 and will open for DeKalb County in Winter 2025.

 Park Visioning Consultation Request